Him188/Notes-for-CAIE/Physics/A2-Electricity.md

 - Larger capacitance produces more smoothing
 - ... for the same load.

-### Why alternating current in the primary coil is not in phase with the alternating e.m.f induced in the secondary coil \[3\]
-- Flux in core is in phase with current in the primary coil
-- Secondary coil cuts flux so induced e.m.f.
-- Flux and rate of change of flux not in phase

 ### Why the coils are wound on a core made of iron \[1\]
 - *To prevent flux losses*